 Is cycling allowed on the South West Coast Path?

 Generally speaking you’re not allowed to cycle on the most of the South West Coast Path.
-As nearly all of it uses ‘public footpaths’is only available to people on foot, and so there is no legal right to ride a bike.
+As nearly all of it uses ‘public footpaths’, therefore is only available to people on foot, and so there is no legal right to ride a bike.

 Most of the route is also not suitable for cycling due to it being narrow with numerous steep ups and downs.
-The over 25,000 steps you’d encounter mean that if you tried you’d end up pushing or carrying your bike for much of the way.
+The 30,000 steps you’d encounter mean that if you tried you’d end up pushing or carrying your bike for much of the way.

 The longest sections of the South West Coast Path that you can ride on as they are bridleway or a cycle route are: